 Installing the Moodle integration with Microsoft Teams

-Moodle, the most popular and open-source Learning Management System (LMS) in the world, is now integrated with Microsoft Teams!
-This integration helps educators and teachers collaborate around Moodle courses, ask questions about their grades and assignments and stay updated with notifications -- right within Teams!
+Moodle, a popular open-source Learning Management System (LMS), is now integrated with Microsoft Teams.
+This integration helps educators and teachers collaborate around Moodle courses, ask questions about grades and assignments, and stay updated with notifications directly within Teams.

-To help IT admins easily set this integration up, we have updated our open-source Office 365 Moodle Plugin with the following capabilities:
+To help IT admins easily set this integration up, we have updated our open-source Microsoft 365 Moodle Plugin with the following capabilities:

-- Auto-registration of your Moodle server with Azure AD.
+- Auto-registration of your Moodle server with Azure Active Directory (Azure AD).